How to Write Goals and SMART Objectives for Your Grant Proposal

 To more effectively "hook" grant reviewers, use visionary words in your goals.
 Try terms such as decrease, deliver, develop, establish, improve, increase, produce, and provide.

-What Is an Objective?
+What Are Objectives?
 And How Do You Make Them SMART?

 A goal is only as good as the objectives that go with it.